rubymonsters/ruby-for-beginners/source/08-methods/06-printing.md

 basics include running a short Ruby program that outputs something to the terminal.

-So far, we have used the method `puts` to do that.
+So far, we have mostly used the method `puts` to do that.

 However, there's another method that is even more useful when we are trying to figure out what a program is doing, why it is doing it, and what a certain